D’Ering –Dibru Saikhowa Elephant Corridor Project

 Project Description

-The D’Ering-Dibru Saikhowa elephant corridor between Assam and Arunachal Pradesh is one of the vital corridors that provide safe passage for approx.150 elephants and other wildlife like Asiatic Water Buffalo, Assamese Macaque, Dhole, Feral Horse, Leopard etc. found in the landscape.
+The D’Ering-Dibru Saikhowa elephant corridor between Assam and Arunachal Pradesh is one of the vital corridors that provide safe passage for approx.150 elephants and other wildlife like Asiatic water buffalo, Assamese macaque, dhole, feral horse, leopard etc. found in the landscape.
 This interstate corridor spans 16 km in length and 2 km in width, linking the D’Ering WLS in Arunachal Pradesh with the Dibru-Saikhowa NP in Assam.

-The Wildlife Trust of India (WTI) with support from the World Land Trust (WLT) launched the “D’Ering – Dibru Saikhowa Elephant Link” (DDS) project in 2021.
-WTI has implemented “The Community Securement Model” to secure the critical part of the D’Ering- Dibru Saikhowa Corridor by notifying approx. 500 hectares of community land of Mer, Namsing and Paglam villages in the Arunachal side of the corridor as “Community Reserve (CR)”.
-The DDS project involves collaborative efforts with the forest departments of Assam and Arunachal Pradesh, Kotgah Community Reserve Society (KCRS), Adi Bane Kebang (ABK) and village communities of Mer, Namsing and Paglam villages of Arunachal Pradesh and Eco-Development Committee (EDC) of Dibru – Saikhowa landscape.
-Another key objective of the project is to maintain the corridor habitat, enabling elephants to move freely in the landscape vis-a-vis providing human-elephant conflict mitigation and management measures around the Dibru Saikhowa National Park and in the affected area of the corridor ensuring the social and ecological balance of the region.
+In 2021, the Wildlife Trust of India (WTI), with support from the World Land Trust (WLT), launched the “D’Ering – Dibru Saikhowa Elephant Corridor” (DDS).
+As part of this initiative, WTI adopted the ‘Community Securement Model’ approach to secure the critical part of the corridor by notifying approx. 900 hectares of community land of Mer, Namsing and Paglam villages in the Arunachal side of the corridor as “Community Reserve (CR)”.
+The DDS project involves collaborative efforts with the forest departments of Assam and Arunachal Pradesh, Kotgah Community Reserve Society (KCRS), Adi Bane Kebang (ABK) and village communities of Mer, Namsing and Paglam villages of Arunachal Pradesh and the Eco-Development Committee (EDC) of Dibru–Saikhowa landscape.
+Another key objective of the project is to maintain the corridor habitat, enabling elephants to move freely in the landscape, vis-à-vis providing human-elephant conflict mitigation and management measures in the affected area of the corridor, ensuring the social and ecological balance of the region.

 D’Ering – Dibru Saikhowa Elephant Corridor